Aliases for TNFSF9 Gene

 GeneCards Summary for TNFSF9 Gene

 TNFSF9 (TNF Superfamily Member 9) is a Protein Coding gene.
 Diseases associated with TNFSF9 include Mouth Disease and Cone-Rod Dystrophy 2.
-Among its related pathways are ERK Signaling and Factors and pathways affecting insulin-like growth factor (IGF1)-Akt signaling.
+Among its related pathways are PEDF Induced Signaling and TNF Superfamily - Human Ligand-Receptor Interactions and their Associated Functions.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and tumor necrosis factor receptor binding.

 UniProtKB/Swiss-Prot Summary for TNFSF9 Gene